The Business Value of BIM in Australia and New Zealand

 Factors that delay use of BIM: 92% A/E non-users believe that BIM is not appropriate for smaller projects, while 59% contractors consider that requirement of more training time is the reason for delaying the use of BIM.

-Important factor that encourage BIM adoption: The study asked the non-users to identify the most important factor that would encourage them to use BIM.
-Demand from a client, mandatory by government, cost savings, integration and standards are the top factors that most non-users chose.
+An important factor that encourages BIM adoption: The study asked the non-users to identify the most important factor that would encourage them to use BIM.
+Demand from a client, mandatory by the government, cost savings, integration and standards are the top factors that most non-users chose.
 More than 10% of respondents support each of these factors.

 Top BIM activities: The study also analyses the top BIM activities in Australia and New Zealand in each stage like design and Pre-construction, construction and post-construction.